fisker/make-synchronized/readme.md

   [Example](./examples/example-default-export-is-a-function.js)

-- If `moduleOrFunction` is a module without default export or default export is not a function, a `Module` object will be returned with all specifiers.
+- If the passing `module` is a module without default export or default export is not a function, a `Module` object will be returned with all specifiers.

   ```js
   // foo.js